aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

 Overview
 -------------
-Aiven nodes run various versions of Fedora Linux.
+Aiven nodes are built using Linux.
 Firewall configuration is managed using native Linux kernel-level iptables rules that limit connectivity to nodes.
 The iptables configuration is generated dynamically at runtime depending on service type, deployment parameters and user preferences.
 Rules are updated when required, for example when deploying multi-node clusters of services.
 For intra-node connections, connections are limited to point-to-point connections to specific IP address.
 All traffic to ports that are not required for the service to function is rejected instead of dropped to avoid timeouts.
 Service ports that customers can connect to depend on what service and deployment type is in question and what configuration the customer has defined, including: